GoodforGod/dummymaker/README.md

 ### **Export**

-Allow to export Dummy objects in specific format into file.
-Also allow to export Dummy objects as a string value.
+Exporters allow you to export Dummy objects to the shown format via file or as a string.

 #### ***BaseExporter Parameters***
 Constructor parameters available for all exporters.